cssd2019/trafficjam/README.md

 To run the simulation `cd` into `trafficjam` directory and then run

-    python source/traffic_jam.py
+    python ./traffic_jam.py

-- `source/trafficjam.py` contains code to initialise the program, including the initial positions of the cars and their velocity.
+- `trafficjam/traffic_jam.py` contains code to initialise the program, including the initial positions of the cars and their velocity.
-- `source/car.py` contains the logic of the cars; how they accelerate or slow down in reaction to the cars surrounding them.
+- `trafficjam/car.py` contains the logic of the cars; how they accelerate or slow down in reaction to the cars surrounding them.
-- `source/road.py` controls the flow of the simulation.
+- `trafficjam/road.py` controls the flow of the simulation.

+## Analysis of results

+`traffic_jam.py` produces a `.csv` containing the historical postitions of all the cars, to show an animation of all the cars run

+    python ./plotting.py

+## Making documentation

+The results and summary of the project is contained with the docs.
+To view these, run

+    make html

+or

+    make latex

+from within docs.